nkoiv/mists/README.md

 # mists
-A realtime Roguelike adventure for cs.hel.fi javalab So far you can move around in a procedurally generated dungeon, dodging monsters and burrowing through walls.
+A realtime Roguelike adventure for cs.hel.fi javalab.

+So far you can move around in a procedurally generated dungeon, dodging monsters and burrowing through walls.
 Move around with arrow keys and use space to attack (walls or creatures).
 Shift-button toggles monsters to life, esc brings up the main menu.